green-code-initiative/creedengo-csharp/README.md

 🤝 Contribution
 ---------------

-See [contribution](https://github.com/green-code-initiative/ecoCode#-contribution) on the central ecoCode repository.
+See [contribution](https://github.com/green-code-initiative/ecoCode#-contribution) on the central Creedengo repository.

 🤓 Main contributors
 --------------------

-See [main contributors](https://github.com/green-code-initiative/ecoCode#-main-contributors) on the central ecoCode repository.
+See [main contributors](https://github.com/green-code-initiative/ecoCode#-main-contributors) on the central Creedengo repository.